shrutisawant6/performance-check-exe/README.md

 As a result, we tend to explore numerous tools, leading to a shaky conclusion.

 To address this, have created a simple executable that provides performance checks and resource utilization for a specific process.
+And the best part is, you need **less than a minute to obtain the results !**

 Give it a try!
 Code reference: https://github.com/shrutisawant6/performance-check